iloveicedgreentea/GoWatchIt/readme.md

 ### Matching
 The tool will search the catalog and match based on codec (Atmos, DTS-X, etc), title, year, and edition.
 I have tested with multiple titles and everything matched as expected.

-*If you get an incorrect match, please open a github issue asap*
+*If you get an incorrect match, please open a github issue with the full log output and expected codec and title*

 ### Editions